Why Is My Belly Button Piercing Bleeding?

 • Peeling Dry skin

-It is important to note that puncturing rejection does not have any time restrictions.
 Your body can refuse the belly button piercing after some weeks, but it can also do the same thing after months, or even after years.
-A fresh piercing may initially go fine, but with the passage of time, your body may become sensitive to having the foreign object there.

 Additionally, an unintentional bump might curiously upset your previous piercing, allowing for infection and sending the immune system into hyperactivity.
-In this situation, you want to look for signs of piercing migration and rejection.

 What Is The Expected Healing Time?